mprefuge/forms/README.md

 ### 2. Configure Environment Variables

-Create or update `.env.local` with your Salesforce Connected App credentials:
+Create or update `.env.local` or `local.settings.json` with your Salesforce Connected App credentials and any email provider configuration you plan to use (Azure Communication Services or SMTP):

 ```
 FUNCTIONS_WORKER_RUNTIME=node